Author: Dr Anand Senthi

 When assigning staff, always balance the needs of the procedure and the needs of the department.
 Sometimes a procedure may need to delayed until the right staff skill mix is available given the existing competing needs of the department.
 On the other hand, it can also at times be advantageous to prioritise performing the procedure expediently in order to clear a bed and release attending staff to manage the rest of the department.

-- Optimise Pre-oxygenation
+- Breathing – Optimise Preoxygenation

 - Positioning: